fleetdm/fleet/handbook/business-operations/README.md

 #### Making an offer
-After meeting with the candidate for their final interview, the CEO uses the following steps to make an offer:
+After receiving the interview packet, the Head of Business Operations uses the following steps to make an offer:
-1. **Review decision:** The CEO reviews the data and decides whether it still makes sense to make this offer to this person in this role.
-If not, he lets the manager know.
-Otherwise, he notifies the Head of Business Operations to proceed with the offer.
-2. **Adjust compensation:** Head of Business Operations [re-benchmarks salary](https://www.pave.com), adjusting for cost of living where the candidate will do the work.
+1. **Adjust compensation:** Head of Business Operations [re-benchmarks salary](https://www.pave.com), adjusting for cost of living where the candidate will do the work.
    - _Paste a screenshot_ from Pave showing the amount of cash and equity in the offer (or write 1-2 sentences about what is being offered to this candidate and why) under the [heading for this position in " 💌 Compensation decisions"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit)
    - _Update the ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0)_ to reflect the offer offer that is about to be sent:
      -  Salary _(OTE actually offered)_